king7hills/todo_list/README.md

 The program utilizes local browser storage for persistance.
 It converts inputs and stores them in the appropriate project array which is contained in a master array.
 The master is retrieved at each start of the session.

 The home page displays all tasks on the docket.
-The project page displays each existing project.
+Tasks are separated by their corresponding project.